UPDATED 2nd April 2021

 IMPORTANT: Once you have registered and obtained your Spanish Residency Card as an EU citizen (but NOT UK Nationals), provided you continue living in Spain, your Residencia DOES NOT EXPIRE, nor does it ever require renewing, despite certain official sources or websites claiming otherwise.
 However, if you leave Spain for more than 12 consecutive months, then your Residencia is technically revoked.
 So, provided you are able to continue to support yourself and any dependents financially, you can continue to reside in Spain indefinitely on the standard green Residencia Card.

-Many people take the new flimsy card to their local photocopy shop to get it laminated for protection, despite the fact that legally, the document should not be altered or enhanced in any way.
+Many people take the flimsy paper green card to their local photocopy shop to get it laminated for protection, despite the fact that legally, the document should not be altered or enhanced in any way.
 However, we have yet to see any business or authority refuse to accept a laminated card.
 Although in Tenerife, anything is possible!

-You must also complete Payment Form 790, which you can fill in online HERE and print off or download directly.
+Both EU Nationals and UK Nationals must also complete Payment Form 790, which you can fill in online HERE and print off or download directly.
 You must then print it off and take the completed Form 790 at a bank to pay a fee of €12,00 in advance of the appointment at the Police Station.
 Not all banks accept cash payment against these forms.
 However, we understand that most La Caixa Bank branches do accept them.

 When applying for the residency card it is no longer possible to simply turn up and queue on any given morning.
 To do the above Residency application at the Police Station, you must now apply ONLINE for an appointment in advance.
 The official web-page for requesting appointments can be found HERE